LC-Linkous/sweep_python/README.md

 </p>

 test_graph.py provides an example using a parent class, and the self.suppress_output and detailedWarnings flags to control error messages that are passed back to the parent class to be printed with a timestamp.
 Additionally, a realtime graph shows particle locations at every step.

+The figure above is a snapshot of the search.
+The left shows all of the search locations of a single particle (NOTE: toggle a the 'clear' boolean to turn this feature off), and the right side shows the target (marked by a star) and the fitness function locations (the open circles).
+While the fitness of the particle is very close to the target, it does not come closer than the 10E-6 tolerance, so the search does not converge.

 NOTE: if you close the graph as the code is running, the code will continue to run, but the graph will not re-open.